How Much Do Companies Spend on Diwali Gifts per Employee in India (2026)?

 - When timing is already blown.
 If you've missed the window and can only do same-day, a shelf-stable gift is safer and cheaper than a rushed fresh-fruit order.
 Better still, plan next year's Diwali slot now.

-For most South India offices, though, a fresh-fruit-plus-anchor hamper in the ₹1,499–2,499 band, delivered on a booked date a few days before Diwali, is the gift that gets remembered.
+For most Indian offices, though, a fresh-fruit-plus-anchor hamper in the ₹1,999–2,499 band, delivered on a booked date a few days before Diwali, is the gift that gets remembered.

 Frequently Asked Questions